Ubud, nestled in the uplands of Bali, Indonesia, is famed for its terraced rice paddies, Hindu temples and beautiful landscapes.

 Visit Munduk Village for the day

-As we were visiting Bali at its busiest time of the whole year we were really trying to escape the crowds which are extremely difficult with a place as popular as Bali!
+As we were visiting Bali at its busiest time of the whole year we were really trying to escape the crowds which is extremely difficult with a place as popular as Bali!

-We spent the evenings drinking vodka and coke (because we are super classy and we were spoiling ourselves) and googling places we could spend the day that would be a little quieter.
+We spent the evenings googling places we could spend the day that would be a little quieter.